dmartinol/odh-dashboard/docs/mcp/epics/catalogs/list-catalogs/specs.md

 6. **Display Catalog Cards**
    - Use the `name` field as the card title
-   - Set description as: `"MCP catalog {registryName}"`
+   - Set description from API response or default to: `"MCP catalog {name}"`
+   - Display catalog type, server count, and sync status (from `syncStatus` in API response)
-   - Store full registry details for future catalog details page
+   - Store full registry details and catalog information for catalog details page
+   - Make cards visually similar to `McpRegistryCard` component

 ### Backend Proxy Architecture